 Creative Commons licensing has been designed to give clear parameters on what is permissible when using an open textbook.
 Consult the license by which a resource has been shared.
 Take a look at our Licensing and attribution guidance.
 You might also want to speak with your Academic Liaison Librarian.

-The term 'open' in open textbooks means more than just cost free.
+The term 'open' in open textbooks doesn't mean they are without cost.
 Open means that you have permission to freely use and download an open textbook.
 Other permissions can also mean you are free to adapt, modify and share when the licence allows.
+However, open textbooks are developed and published by academics and institutions, and their time and resource is a hidden, but important, cost within this process.

 Open textbooks are written by academic and expert authors.
 Although they don't go through a commercial publishing process they are still subject to peer review as part of the publication cycle.
 One of the benefits of open textbooks is that any amendments can be made quickly, and don't have to wait for later editions of a text.